 - Assist faculty, staff, and students with collecting data for research project or assignments

 - Assess user satisfaction with academic or administrative programs or services

 - Collect requests for service or assistance in place of a traditional HTML form

 For orientation and account creation, visit OSR's Qualtrics New-User page.

-With our new enterprise license, the following apps are available to all users.
-Please contact Software Services for details.
+Our enterprise license provides the following apps that are available to all users.

 - Stats iQ - Qualtrics’ statistical analysis program.
 In this easy-to-use, user-friendly system, any user, whether they have statistical background or not, have the ability to run statistical analysis and run regression analysis. https://vimeo.com/217752033/12a6c0edff